Assistive Technology for VI

 Is there a thesis or exit exam requirement?
 Will I be certified?

-There is no thesis requirement; however, students are required to take the Academy for Certification of Vision Rehabilitation and Education Professionals (ACVREP) exam.
+There is a Capstone Project required for M.Ed. students, We also strongly encourage students to take the Academy for Certification of Vision Rehabilitation and Education Professionals (ACVREP) exam.
 Once this exam is passed, the person is internationally certified as a Certified Assistive Technology Instructional Specialist (CATIS).

 Do I need to come to Boston?
 Are all the courses online?